 “Those communication handoffs happen throughout the new dental patient experience from the first phone call until the patient is dismissed from their appointment.
 So, whatever it is they’ve mentioned that’s important, make sure that information is passed on,” adds Reed.

 Regarding the sequence through your office and what it should be, it varies from practice to practice.
 In some cases, the patient goes to hygiene and then the exam.
 For others, the doctor sees the patient first before a cleaning.
-For some circumstances, especially if the patient hasn’t received dental care in a while, prophy may come in a separate appointment.
+For some circumstances, especially if the patient hasn’t received dental care in a while, the prophy may come in a separate appointment.
 In those situations, it should be made clear to the patient what they should expect and why they would benefit from waiting until after a thorough exam for a scheduled prophy visit.

 No matter what the flow through your office may be, starting off with a first appointment tour is a good idea to acclimate the patient to your surroundings and help them feel more at ease.
 As you guide them around, introduce them to members of your team who they will be interacting with.
 Remember… keep the experience focused on the patient, not the office team.
+This is internal marketing at its best.

 “The most important person in the room is the patient when doing introductions,” Hurley adds.